 - personal development

-- goals to allow participants to move closer to the employment marketplace or further education and up-skilling.
+- other individualised goals enabling a participant to move closer to the employment marketplace or further education if this is their chosen path

 Additionally, as appropriate, Open Sight can engage with employers about potential adjustments in the workplace, help to identify government grants and other sources of funding to pay for any new resources required.